ioos/bio_mobilization_workshop/_episodes/11-coffeetesting.md

 ---
 layout: break
-title: "Social Break"
+title: "Registration and Welcome"
 break: 30
 ---

-# This is the place to test if there will be enough coffee
+# Registration

+You can find the registration desk at the ....

+# Welcome